Fishing sinker: Deep drop weight

-SandSinka

-A biodegradable PLA sinker used primarily for beach and estuary fishing.
-This product is still in development.
-This sinker is connected to the line in two ways.
-It has an eyelet on each end so as to connect to the line and fishing hook.
-It also has a cylindrical tube which the line passes through to allow the sinker to moves up and down the line.
-The sinker can be used as a float.
-A normal weight sinker.
-Extra weight for casting which removes the weight once the sinker is immersed in water.
-Also has a burley bucket.

 Materials

 An ideal material for a fishing sinker is environmentally acceptable, cheap and dense.
 Density is desirable as weights must be as small as possible, in order to minimize visual cues which could drive fish away from a fishing operation.

 In ancient times as well as sometimes today, fishing sinkers consisted of materials found ordinarily in the natural environment, such as stones, rocks, or bone.
 Later, lead became the material of choice for sinkers due to its low cost, ease of production and casting, chemical inertness (resistance to corrosion), and density.
 However, lead is known to cause lead poisoning and enter the environment as a result of the inevitable occasional loss of fishing sinkers during routine fishing.
 Thus, most lead-based fishing sinkers have been outlawed in the United Kingdom (under 1 oz weight), Canada, and some states in the United States.
 Lead based fishing sinkers are banned in all of US and Canadian National Parks.
 These bans have motivated the use of various other materials in sinkers.

 Steel, brass, and bismuth sinkers have been marketed, but anglers have not widely adopted them due to their lower density and higher cost compared to lead.
 Sandsinkers have also been developed, using sand as weight.
 However, sand has a comparably low density to that of lead and makes a poor replacement.

 Tungsten is now in use, especially among largemouth bass anglers.
 Although several times costlier than lead, tungsten is just under twice as dense as lead and thus found desirable.
 The environmental effects of tungsten, however, are essentially unknown.

 Another variant of lead-free fishing weights is presented by the Czech brand UFO Sinker, which offers weights made of heavy concrete, that can be pulled out of the water using a magnet.

 More recently, terminal tackle manufacturers are experimenting with high density composite resins.
 These materials present a non-toxic alternative to lead sinkers at a lower monetary cost than alternative metallic sinkers.